freeradical13/freeradical13.github.io/index.md

 [Linkage Disequilibrium][] is a condition in which multiple alleles of different genes in genotypes of a population exhibit non-random associations (e.g. haplotype genetic association, mating behavior, etc.).

 A species has a [Cosmopolitan Distribution][] if its range extends through most parts of the world which are habitable.

+[Punctuated Equilibrium][] occurs when there are bursts of speciation with relatively unchanging species in between.

 ## Laboratory Techniques